-The Canadian Radio-television and Telecommunications Commission (CRTC) requires all companies that provide local telephone, long distance, internet and wireless services to Canadian consumers or small businesses to participate in CCTS.
-If they do not currently participate, they must do so after being notified by CCTS that we have received an in-mandate complaint from one of their customers.
-The CRTC also requires participation in CCTS by licenced TV service providers and their affiliates, effective September 1, 2017.
+The Canadian Radio-television and Telecommunications Commission (CRTC) requires all companies that provide local telephone, long distance, internet and wireless services to Canadian consumers or small businesses to participate in the CCTS.
+If they do not currently participate, they must do so after being notified by the CCTS that we have received an in-mandate complaint from one of their customers.
+The CRTC also requires participation in the CCTS by licenced TV service providers and their affiliates, effective September 1, 2017.

-When we receive a complaint from a customer of a telecom service provider that does not yet participate in CCTS, we contact the company to inform it of its obligation to join CCTS.
-We also inform the company about the consequences of not joining CCTS, including referring the matter to the CRTC for enforcement action and publicizing the name of the provider.
+When we receive a complaint from a customer of a telecom service provider that does not yet participate in the CCTS, we contact the company to inform it of its obligation to join the CCTS.
+We also inform the company about the consequences of not joining the CCTS, including referring the matter to the CRTC for enforcement action and publicizing the name of the provider.

-Despite the regulatory obligation to do so, the following providers have failed to join CCTS, currently leaving their customers with no recourse for the independent review of complaints.
+Despite the regulatory obligation to do so, the following providers have failed to join the CCTS, currently leaving their customers with no recourse for the independent review of complaints.

 We have referred all of the following companies to the CRTC for enforcement action:

 - Calliflower (formerly known as Gaboogie Canada Inc.)

 - CaT-HOST Télécom

 - Lions Gate Internet Ltd

 - Raza Telecommunications

 - Redial Connected